apache/spark/docs/running-on-kubernetes.md

 </tr>
 <tr>
   <td>name</td>
-  <td>See description.</td>
+  <td>See description.</code></td>
   <td>
-    The driver and executor container names are defined by <code>spark.kubernetes.{driver,executor}.containerName</code>.
-    If they don't exist in the pod template file, then an error will be thrown.
+    The container name will be assigned by spark ("spark-kubernetes-driver" for the driver container, and "executor" for each executor container) if not defined by the pod template.
+If the container is defined by the template, the template's name will be used.
   </td>
 </tr>
 <tr>